tripal/tripal/docs/dev_guide/custom_data_loader.rst

   }

 Note that the test name begins with ``test_``.
 This tells Tripal Test Suite that this function is a test and should be run as such.
+The test itself runs the loader, then queries the db to retrieve the ``featureprop`` record that should have been created in the first line of the example file.
+It then uses an **assertion** to check that the value retrieved is, in fact, the same value in the test file.
+PHPUnit has many assertions: please `read the documentation <https://phpunit.de/manual/>`_ for more information on the many assertion types available.

-Note also that we use teh ``@group`` tag: this lets us run specific subsets of tests.
+ Note also that we use the ``@group`` tag: this lets us run specific subsets of tests.

 To run the test from the command line, we can ``phpunit --group test_exampleImporter`` to **just run tests associated with this importer!**  This is very helpful if you have many tests.